wein.plus

 Seligmacher

 single vineyard in the municipality of Lorchhausen in the German wine-growing region of Rheingau.
-The name, which is derived from Middle High German, has no religious background and has nothing to do with the pleasant state after drinking wine.
+The name, derived from Middle High German, has no religious background and has nothing to do with the pleasant state after drinking wine.
 Rather, it refers prosaically to the sal-willows (willow plants) that like to climb up walls.
 The southwest-facing vineyards, with slopes ranging from 10 to 50%, cover 23 hectares of vines.
 The stony soils consist of loam with deep, chalky loess.
-The Riesling variety is cultivated here in particular.
-The Kesseler and König Klaus & Ursula wineries, for example, have shares in the site.
+Here, mainly Riesling is cultivated.
+Shares are held, for example, by the wineries Kesseler and König Klaus & Ursula.
 There is another single vineyard called Seligmacher in the municipality of Arzberg (Palatinate).

 Voices of our members